jwn8175/sp24-cs184-final-project-webpage/final_report.md

 ## Abstract

-In this project we used shader programming to implement a variety of 2D filtering effects, which we were able to use to render stylized images and videos.
+In this project we used shader programming to implement a variety of 2D filtering effects, which we used to render stylized images and videos.
 We implemented both the Kuwahara and Voronoi filters, each of which has 3 distinct variants.
-The Kuwahara filter was originally propose by Michiyoshi Kuwahara, Ph.D. as denoising filter in the 1970s.
-However, it was quickly realized that this filter actually generates very nice painterly renderings.
+The Kuwahara filter was originally proposed by Michiyoshi Kuwahara, Ph.D. as denoising filter in the 1970s.
+However, it was realized that this filter actually generates very nice painterly renderings.
 Many others have iterated and improved upon the filter over the years, but we plan on showcasing three different variants.
 A Voronoi diagram is defined by a set of seed vertices in a 2D space.
 When applied to an image as a filter, we take each pixel in the output image and set it to be the same color as the nearest seed vertex.
 We can use a different distance metric in the computation in order to achieve different effects.
+Our project showcases an alternative to generating stylized images and videos without having to manually paint and animate every frame, by utilizing the power of shader programming.

 ## Technical Approach